Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Introduction

 To address this gap, we use tools from dynamic game theory and inverse optimal control (IOC) to learn constraints from the demonstrations of \textit{interactions} between multiple strategic agents.
 We recover unknown constraint parameters by posing an inverse optimization problem that uses Nash equilibrium constraints to encode steady-state agent interactions and show that the inferred constraints can be used for robust motion planning.
 Although IOC and dynamic games have been applied for \textit{cost} inference in multi-agent settings \cite{Peters2021InferringObjectives, Li2023CostInferenceforFeedbackDynamicGames, Mehr2023MaximumEntropyMultiAgentDynamicGames, LeCleach2021LUCIDGames}, to our knowledge, our work designs the first game-theoretic algorithm for multi-agent \textit{constraint} inference that is \textit{guaranteed} to either recover or conservatively estimate the true constraint set.
 Our main contributions are:

-\begin{enumerate}[leftmargin=*,align=left] \item We formulate a feasibility problem to learn parameterized constraints from demonstrations of multi-agent interactions, generalizing the inverse optimal control-based constraint learning method in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} to the multi-agent setting.
+\begin{enumerate}[leftmargin=*,align=left] \item We formulate a feasibility problem to learn parameterized constraints from multi-agent interaction demonstrations, generalizing the method in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} to the multi-agent setting.
 Under mild conditions, we prove that our method learns conservative estimates of the true safe and unsafe sets.

-\item We use our framework to extract volumes of provably safe or provably unsafe trajectories, or reject volumes of the constraint parameter space incompatible with the demonstrations.
+\item We use our framework to extract volumes of provably safe or unsafe trajectories, or reject volumes of the constraint parameter space incompatible with the demonstrations.
 This volume extraction approach enables safe motion planning that is robust to constraint ambiguity.
 We also establish fundamental limitations of the learnability of interaction constraints from demonstrations.

-\item We evaluate our method in simulation and hardware experiments where multiple agents with nonlinear dynamics (e.g., ground vehicles, quadcopters) interact under collision avoidance, line-of-sight, and proximity constraints.
+\item We evaluate our method in simulation and hardware experiments where agents with nonlinear dynamics interact under collision avoidance, line-of-sight, and proximity constraints.
 Our inverse learning and planning algorithms recovered unknown constraint parameters and generated safe motion plans robust to constraint uncertainty.
 In contrast, naive applications of the baseline single-agent constraint inference method in \cite{Chou2020LearningConstraintsFromLocallyOptimalDemonstrationsUnderCostFunctionUncertainty} failed to accurately recover unknown constraints with zero stationarity error (Sec. \ref{subsec: Quadcopter Simulations}).
 Moreover, cost-inference based methods which encode constraints as log barrier costs were unable to recover constraint information that could be used to generate safe motion plans downstream (Sec. \ref{subsec: Comparison Against Cost Inference Baseline}). \end{enumerate}

-\looseness-1Due to space, the appendix (with proofs, discussion, further experiments) is in an extended version of this paper.
+\looseness-1Due to space, the appendix (with proofs, discussion, further experiments) is in an extended version of this paper \cite{ArXivPaper}.